Kinshasa: Soil and geology

+Vegetation

+Kinshasa's vegetation consists of gallery forests, savannas, and semi-aquatic to aquatic plant communities, particularly within the valleys surrounding the Pool Malebo.
+The hilly zones of the region were originally dominated by grassland species, notably Loudetia demeusei and Schizachyrium semiberbe, which are characteristic tufted hemicryptophytes.
+However, the natural vegetation has undergone substantial transformation due to anthropogenic influences, most notably urban sprawl.
+As the city expanded, inhabitants introduced a range of fruit-bearing trees and ornamental plants, often cultivated as living hedges.

+The gallery forests, typically aligned along principal watercourses and occupying humid valleys associated with the Guineo-Congolese ombrophile-type, have experienced progressive degradation.
+These once-continuous forest belts have been reduced to fragmented pre-forest fallows, consisting of secondary growths of varying maturity and structure.
+Historical vegetation mapping reveals that Kinshasa's forest cover declined significantly over the latter half of the 20th century: from 46% in 1960 to 36% in 1982, and plummeting further to just 15% by 1987.
+In parallel, the coverage of forest–savanna mosaics and terrestrial grassland formations expanded, rising from 48% in 1960 to 56% in 1982, and reaching 64% by 1987.
+In contrast, areas dominated by aquatic and swamp vegetation remained relatively stable throughout this period.

+Residential and commercial areas

+Kinshasa is a city of sharp contrasts, with affluent residential and commercial areas and three universities alongside sprawling slums.
 The older and wealthier part of the city (ville basse) is located on a flat area of alluvial sand and clay near the river, while many newer areas are found on the eroding red soil of surrounding hills.
 Older parts of the city were laid out on a geometric pattern, with de facto racial segregation becoming de jure in 1929 as the European and African neighborhoods grew closer together.
 City plans of the 1920s–1950s featured a cordon sanitaire or buffer between the white and black neighborhoods, which included the central market as well as parks and gardens for Europeans.

 Urban planning in post-independence Kinshasa has been limited.
 The Mission Française d'Urbanisme drew up some plans in the 1960s which envisioned a greater role for automobile transportation but did not predict the city's significant population growth.
 Thus much of the urban structure has developed without guidance from a master plan.
 According to UN-Habitat, the city is expanding by eight square kilometers per year.
 It describes many of the new neighborhoods as slums, built in unsafe conditions with inadequate infrastructure.
 Nevertheless, spontaneously developed areas have in many cases extended the grid street plan of the original city.